jaantollander/masters-thesis/content/30_monitoring.md

 ## File system statistics
-Each Lustre server keeps counters for all of its targets.
+Each Lustre server keeps statistics for all of its targets.
-We can fetch the counters and print them in a text format by running the `lctl get_param` command with an argument that points to the desired jobstats.
+We can fetch the statistics and print them in a text format by running the `lctl get_param` command with an argument that points to the desired jobstats.
 We can query jobstats from the Lustre server as follows:

 ```sh